 On Jan.
-23, President Trump signed a proclamation that placed tariffs on imported solar cells and modules for a period of four years.
+23, 2018 President Trump signed a proclamation that placed tariffs on imported solar cells and modules for a period of four years.
 This decision came on the heels of a nearly 9-month case before the U.S. International Trade Commission (ITC) after two solar manufacturers, Suniva and SolarWorld, filed a petition seeking tariffs.
-The final tariff will have significant negative impacts on the entire solar industry, from manufacturing and distribution to installation and finance.
+The final tariff has had significant negative impacts on the entire solar industry, from manufacturing and distribution to installation and finance.

 - The effective date of the tariffs is February 7, 2018.

 - The tariff level was set at 30%, with a 5% declining rate per year over the four year term of the tariff (see table below).

 - The proclamation included a 2.5 gigawatt exemption for cells per year, which does not include any sub-quotas for individual countries.

 - The only countries excluded from the tariff are those that the U.S. government deems “GSP-Eligible” developing nations.
 However, The Phillippines and Thailand are not excluded, even though they are GSP-Eligible.